 The article covers the OSU Unmanned Aircraft Systems Research Institute’s (USRI) reception of the high profile NASA University Leadership (NASA ULI) Initiative award and partnership with Vigilant Aerospace Systems for the ULI project titled “Wind Intelligent Navigation Data and Models for Aviation Planning” (WINDMAP).

-“As a member of the team on this multiyear project, Vigilant Aerospace will be working to leverage the success of our air traffic avoidance system into a system that also includes wind and weather hazard avoidance to provide a more complete solution for drone safety.”
+“As a member of the team on this multiyear project, Vigilant Aerospace will be working to leverage the success of our collision avoidance system into a system that also includes wind and weather hazard avoidance to provide a more complete solution for drone safety.”

 Below is an excerpt of the article covering our partnership with OSU and involvement in this NASA ULI project: